sukykaur/AzureGDPR/DWoverview.md

 ### Report
 The goal of the fourth and final step is to retain the required documentation and to manage data subject requests and breach notifications.

 A key topic of the GDPR is data transfers in and out of the European Union (EU).
-This reference architecture can be deployed to a specific region (e.g., West Europe) to specify where data will be stored.
+This reference architecture can be deployed to a specific region or a national cloud to specify where data will be stored and to reduce the need for transfer of personal data outside of the EU.
+These choices include multiple regional choices within Europe as well as the German sovereign data storage region.

 #### Logging and Auditing

+Azure Security Center provides tools to enable customers to collect and review security logs from across Azure applications and services.
+Data collected by Azure Security Center is stored in a Log Analytics workspace described below.

 [Operations Management Suite (OMS)](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) provides extensive logging of system and user activity, as well as system health.
 The OMS [Log Analytics](https://azure.microsoft.com/services/log-analytics/) solution collects and analyzes data generated by resources in Azure and on-premises environments.
 - **Activity Logs**: [Activity logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
 Activity logs can help determine who initiated an operation, when it occurred, and what the status of the operation was.